 If you suspect metabolic bone disease early, it can be treated quickly and easily.

-The prevention and care must be maintained for quality nutrition with ample calcium, UVB lighting, and the right temperature as well as the humidity level.
+The prevention and care must be maintained with quality nutrition with ample calcium, UVB lighting, and the right temperature and humidity level.

 Check out this video on how to treat MBD bearded dragons right: